kristykov/Innowise-Lab-Internship-Level-1-Clever-to-do-list/README.md

 # Clever to-do tassker

-Welcome to our Todo app!
+Welcome to Clever to-do tassker app!
 This app is designed to help you keep track of tasks and manage your to-do list.

 ## Usage